SethBots/rowboat-docs/src/README.md

 #### Multiple Mod Logs

-By using Speedboat's support for multiple mod logs, r/Overwatch's admins are able to split and categorize logs into various channels, reducing noise without sacrificing logging.
+By using Speedboat's support for multiple mod logs, bbno$'s admins are able to split and categorize logs into various channels, reducing noise without sacrificing logging.

 #### Spam Prevention